• Templates & Playbooks

 The goal is to make replying feel effortless.
 You do this by keeping your message brief, making your call-to-action obvious, and giving them a reason to trust you.
 Get these three elements right, and you’ll see more replies.

-Find the Right Email Length and Format
+What's the Ideal Email Length and Format?

 Your prospect is busy.
 Write like it.
 The most effective cold emails are often shorter than 50 words.
 A decision-maker should be able to scan your entire message in under 30 seconds.
 Think of your email as a quick note, not a formal letter.
 Use short sentences and break up your text into small paragraphs.
 One or two sentences per paragraph is plenty.